olta-art/olta.js/README.md

 This will install arlocal onto your machine and run an instance of it on the port number 1984.
 Next time you run it it simply spins up an instance.

+> **Note** `arlocal` produces logs the folder it is run from.
+If you run it in the same folder as your project please watch out for it triggering hot reloads when not desired.

 ---

 ## Getting Started